-Ghana officially known as the Republic of Ghana is a West African state located near the Atlantic Ocean and the gulf of guinea.
-Ghana is not only an agricultural hub but is also best known for its rich mineral resources most specifically oil, natural gas and gold.
+Ghana Public Holidays 2018 & 2019 – Ghana officially known as the Republic of Ghana is a West African state located near the Atlantic Ocean and the Gulf of Guinea.
+Ghana is not only an agricultural hub but is also best known for its rich mineral resources most specifically oil, natural gas, and gold.
 As such, it is considered as one of the most stable economies in Africa and also offers great investment opportunities for any foreigner be it in agriculture or the mining field.

-Ghana Public Holidays 2013 – Key Dates
+Ghana Public Holidays 2018/2019 – Key Dates

-New Year Days- January 1st
+1. New Year Day – January 1

 New Year festivities in Ghana are usually marked with fireworks and festivities.
 However, there is no official state function on January 1 to commemorate this occasion.

-Independence Day – March 6
+2. Independence Day – March 6

 As its name suggests, Independence Day is a public holiday commemorating the day Ghana gained independence and became a sovereign state.
 Ghana was originally a British colony and was governed by the British until it gained independence.
-During its pre-colonial days, Ghana was known as the gold coast due to its rich gold deposits but changed its name to the republic of Ghana after gaining independence on march 6 1957.
+During its pre-colonial days, Ghana was known as the “Gold Coast” due to its rich gold deposits but changed its name to the Republic of Ghana after gaining independence on March 6, 1957.
 Independence Day is not only considered as a public holiday but also incorporates a state function whose main highlight is a speech by the head of state.

-Good Friday – March 29
+3. Good Friday – March 30

-Like many other countries where Christianity is pre-dominant, Good Friday also features as a public holiday in the official Ghana Public Holidays 2013 & 2014.
+Like many other countries where Christianity is pre-dominant, Good Friday also features as a public holiday in the official Ghana Public Holidays 2018 & 2019.
 Good Friday forms part of the Easter holiday and is generally the commemoration of the crucifixion of Jesus Christ.
 There is no official state function on this day and Ghanaian Christians usually converge in churches during this day.

-Easter Monday – April 1
+4. Easter Monday – April 2

 Easter Monday is another universal public holiday specific to pre-dominant Christian states.
 Like Good Friday, Easter Monday does not incorporate any state function though it is considered as a public holiday.
 Easter Monday usually comes after Easter Sunday and is a commemoration of Jesus Christ resurrection.